aiswryaR/aiswryaR/README.md

 - 👋 Hi, I’m @aiswryaR
-- 👀 I’m interested in crafting
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning btech cs
+- 🌱 I’m currently learning Btech CS
-- 💞️ I’m looking to collaborate on google
-- 📫 How to reach me chalakudy
+- 📫 How to reach me Chalakudy, Kerala

 <!---
 aiswryaR/aiswryaR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.